Carpe-Hora/ClassifiableBehavior/README.md

 Under the hood
 --------------

-Behavior creates a cross reference table to access classification dictionnary
+Behavior creates a cross reference table to access classification dictionnary and filters using EXISTS statements.

 Advanced configuration
 ----------------------